 The caps-lock key doesn’t have an indicator.
 The caps-lock indicator is in fact all the way on the other side of the keyboard, under the logo.
 Putting the indicator anywhere but on the key itself is bad design.

-The key fonts are a narrow, blocky, pseudo-computerese font that looks like it’s straight out of 1977.
-This is especially odd because this product is, of course, not that old.
+The key markings use a narrow, blocky, pseudo-computerese font that looks straight out of 1977.
 So these fonts looked goofy from the moment Das Keyboard started selling it.

 The keys are black, and the fn function icon color is a medium blue.
 The function icons don’t have enough contrast against the black keys.
 Now, it’s true that I don’t often need to refer to the fn icon.
 But I had trouble at first just finding the fn key!
 This isn’t a cosmic big deal, but a little more contrast with the black would make the fn functions more readable.
 Or, maybe, if the key plastic were a different color, that would help too.